ASampleOrg/webhook_gcp_receiver/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This repo contains a sample Google Cloud Function written for Python 3.8 that catches Github Organization webhook events.
 This sample looks for 'Repository Created" events specifically and automates creating a first issue and enabling branch protection for the default branch.
+The main.py file exposes a single python function which is confiured to receive JSON formatted webhook data as a built-in Flask request object.

 <p align="right">(<a href="#top">back to top</a>)</p>